akshayashu/MeetWM/README.md

 ## What does it offers🤔

 * Users can chat in real-time with accurate delivery reports, seen or unseen messages, online or offline status.
-And you know what important aspects it covers - 𝐏𝐫𝐢𝐯𝐚𝐜𝐲👀.
+And you know what important aspects it cover - 𝐏𝐫𝐢𝐯𝐚𝐜𝐲👀.

 * Messages and media files are encrypted too.❌

-* One can call their family/friends as long as they want.
+* One can call his/her family members/friends as long as they want.
 End-to-End encryption is also ensured😏

 * You can face-time with your loved ones, it provides videocalling as well.👁‍🗨